 E-stim generally enhances the effect of acupuncture therapy by raising the level of analgesia and extending the treatment’s effectiveness.
 The additional stimulation of the acupuncture needles helps to promote tissue repair, as well as healing and regenerating nerve fibers essential to the treatment of many chronic conditions.
 Because of its pain-relieving abilities, electro-acupuncture is often used in cases of acute and chronic musculoskeletal pain.
 EA can be used to treat a variety of disorders including pain, muscle spasms, numbness, nerve dysfunction, paralysis and atrophy.

 Trigger Point Therapy

 Trigger point Acupuncture is particularly effective for patients who experience muscle and joint pain resulting from injuries, chronic pain conditions, any pain resulting from repetitive movement, and of course, stress.
 It is appropriate for athletes, yoga practitioners, dancers, personal trainers, cross-fit enthusiasts, new parents, and basically anyone who has a job where you are required to do, or be in a specific position over and over again, yes, sitting all day in an office counts.
 Other people with active lifestyles can benefit as well.
-How this works is, based on each individual complaint we will go through the muscles and connective tissue(fascia) associated with those muscles.
-Needles will be inserted in to the muscle causing a very fast contraction of the muscle fiber followed by an immediate relaxation of that muscle fiber.
+We assess your needs based on each individual complaint and determine which muscles are involved.
+Needles will be inserted in to the muscle causing a very fast contraction followed by an immediate relaxation of that muscle fiber.
 This can feel like a kind of jump or twitch.
-It is a different sensation, but a lot of people really enjoy it because you are actually feeling the tightened engaged muscle release and relax.
+While it is a different sensation, a lot of people really enjoy it because you are actually feeling the tightened engaged muscle release and relax.